 Interviewee: Charbel Sandroussi

 Associate Professor Charbel Sandroussi is a Specialist Surgeon in hepatobiliary, upper gastrointestinal, transplantation and general surgery at Royal Prince Alfred and the Mater Hospitals in Sydney.
 Charbel’s clinical interests are live donor liver transplantation, complex liver and pancreas resection including major vascular resection and organ preservation techniques in oncology.
 He has published and presented on transplantation and hepatobiliary surgery.
-Charbel’s research interests are in complex vascular resection for cancer, the impact of neoadjuvant and adjuvant treatment on recurrence of hepatocellular cancer after resection and transplantation and downstaging of pancreas cancers that are borderline for resection.
+Charbel’s research interests are in complex vascular resection for cancer, the impact of neoadjuvant and adjuvant treatment on the recurrence of hepatocellular cancer after resection and transplantation and downstaging of pancreas cancers that are borderline for resection.

 With Associate Professor Charbel Sandroussi, Consultant Upper GI Surgeon at Royal Prince Alfred Hospital, New South Wales, Australia